isomerpages/ura-lkywcp/pages/glossary.md

 #### **D**

 - **Daily commute**: refers to the regular travel that people undertake between their home and workplace or school.
 It is the journey that people make on a daily basis as part of their routine to reach their destination.
-- **Decarbonise**: means to reduce or eliminate carbon emissions from various sources such as industries, transportation, and buildings by transitioning to cleaner energy sources and adopting sustainable practices to mitigate climate change and promote environmental sustainability. _See also "low carbon"_
+- **Decarbonise**: means to reduce or eliminate carbon emissions from various sources such as industries, transportation, and buildings by transitioning to cleaner energy sources and adopting sustainable practices to mitigate climate change and promote environmental sustainability. _See also: low carbon_
 - **Digital divide**: refers to the gap between those who have access to digital technologies and those who do not.
 This can include access to the internet, ownership of digital devices, and proficiency in using them.
 Those without access or skills may face significant disadvantages in education, employment, and social participation.
 - **Disaster mitigation**: refers to the actions and strategies taken to reduce or prevent the adverse impacts of natural or human-made disasters.
 This includes efforts to identify potential hazards and vulnerabilities, develop plans and protocols for responding to disasters, and implement measures to minimise their impact.